DYGV/meta-forest/README.md

 ```

 ## Usage
 meta-FOrEST has several subcommands.
-Run `meta-forest --help`, to see available subcommands and their options.
+Run `meta-forest --help` to see available subcommands and their options.

 ```
 $ meta-forest --help